Our engagement with the

 Most of our businesses facilitate and encourage employee volunteering where we look to link volunteering with skill development or use it as a way of bringing our values to life.
 Volunteering is typically organised at a local level so that each branch can respond to the needs of its local community and activities reflect the interests of employees who have the chance to nominate projects.

 - Our Yes!
-I help!
-Programme in Poland mobilised 685 volunteers made up of employees, agents and even customers to deliver local projects including renovation of public and green spaces and work with schools and children’s groups
+I help! programme in Poland mobilised over 400 volunteers made up of employees, agents and even customers to deliver local projects including renovation of public and green spaces and work with schools and children’s groups.

-- Our Provident Romania Supports Education initiative saw our operations teams across Romania renovate local schools and kindergartens with 168 employees and agents taking part to help improve the quality of life for 2.384 beneficiaries, especially children from rural areas of the country.
+- Provident Romania saw their operations teams across the country renovate local schools and kindergartens with over 200 employees and agents taking part to help improve the quality of life for their beneficiaries, especially children from rural areas of the country.

-- Our Hungarian business mobilised over 500 volunteers to support the Guardian Angels programme, donating over 2000 hours to help under privileged social and educational institutions
+- Our Hungarian business mobilised about 400 volunteers to support the Guardian Angels programme, donating approximately 1600 hours to help under privileged social and educational institutions.